F4llow/trayce/README.md

 ### Backend
 - Flask: A Python web framework for building the backend API.
+- YOLO (Ultralytics): For object detection.
-- YOLO (Ultralytics): For object detection and classification.
+- Google Gemini: For AI object identification and classification.
 - OpenCV for image processing and webcam access

 ## Getting Started